MetaFam/Fork-The-World/.github/ISSUE_TEMPLATE/team-wants-hacker.md

 _Talk a little about the team:_

-- [] who is already on board, what you've been up to or what brings you to Dragon Quest*
+- [] who is already on board, what you've been up to or what brings you to Fork The World*

 ## Skills wanted